10 tips for conducting market research with children & young people

 3. Establish clear rules from the start

-In order to ensure you get the best possible results from your market research project, you should always make sure the child clearly understands their role and knows exactly what is expected of them and why.
+In order to ensure you get the best possible results from your market research project, you should always make sure the children clearly understand their roles and know exactly what is expected of them and why.

-Take the time to clearly explain everything that will happen to them on the day, and give them the opportunity to ask any questions which you should then try to answer as best as you can.
-After all, the more the child understands their role, the more you can expect to get from the research on the day.
+Take the time to clearly explain everything that will happen to them on the day and give them the opportunity to ask any questions which you should then try to answer as best as you can.
+After all, the more the child understands about their role, the better the insights you can expect to get from the research on the day.

 4. Consider the logistics